Table of Contents

 Join us as we examine Galliprant vs. Gabapentin, their differing effects, what they do in combination, and some natural alternatives.

-Galliprant can be used alone post-surgery for pain relief, while Gabapentin needs to be used with other pain medications like NSAIDs and opioids to relieve pain.
+Galliprant is often used alone post-surgery for short term pain relief, while Gabapentin is more often used to relieve chronic or long-term nerve pain.

 Gabapentin is a prescription medication referred to as a gamma-aminobutyric acid (GABA) analog.
-GABA reduces the volatility of nerve cells (neurons) in the brain, which plays a role in seizures and the transmission of pain signals.
-Familiar GABAs include Lyrica, Neurontin, Horizant, and Gralise.
+GABA reduces the excitation of nerve cells (neurons) in the brain, which plays a role in seizures and the transmission of pain signals.
+Gabapentin is also called Neurontin, Horizant, and Gralise.
+It's also similar to another GABA-analog called Lyrica or pregabalin.

-Gabapentin is also known as an anticonvulsant drug, also referred to as an anti-elliptic drug.
-In some cases, Gabapentin is used to manage acute postoperative pain and sedation for dogs post-surgery.
+Gabapentin is also known as an anticonvulsant, also referred to as an anti-epileptic drug.
+In some cases, Gabapentin can be used to manage acute postoperative pain and sedation for dogs post-surgery.

 WHICH IS BETTER AT TREATING ARTHRITIS PAIN FOR DOGS?

-Galliprant targets the pain receptors associated with arthritis, while Gabapentin is used for neuropathic pain that does not respond to nonsteroidal anti-inflammatory drugs (NSAIDs) or opiates.
+Galliprant targets the pain receptors associated with arthritis, while Gabapentin is used for neuropathic pain.

 GABAPENTIN AND GALLIPRANT TOGETHER FOR DOGS